 We welcome EU/EEA Students.
 Those accepted onto the course starting in 2018 and 2019 will have their fees guaranteed at the UK rate for both years of the course.
 Postgraduate students can apply for a loan to help with their studies via the Student Loans Company Loans.
 A £10,609 loan is available to contribute to course and living costs.
 The Postgraduate Loan is only open to EU/EEA and UK Students who normally live in England.
 It is not currently available to Scottish, Welsh or Northern Ireland Students.
 Find out more here.

 The MA course in Producing is unique in the opportunities it gives and in its close links with the film and television industry, and provides a fast-track route into a producing career.
 Students develop their own relationships with successful producers through placements and a mentoring scheme.
-The BFI is supporting the course with development slate funding for students’ adaptation projects, which they can then take with them and develop further when they graduate from the School.
 The Producing department aims to train creative, independent producers able to achieve an overall vision for their projects from script development through finance and production to sales and distribution.
 The course covers fiction production for both film and television and also animation, with students producing at least two short live action films and one animation in their time at the School.

 Watch current students and graduates talk about what makes the Producing MA course so unique

 Graduates work as producers of both film and television in the UK and other countries.
 New graduates typically combine first feature development with paid employment such as Assistant Producer on feature films, working in the development department of independent production companies, or producing short commissions for broadcasters.
 Deals struck with the BBC and other companies can see proposals from new graduates developed as feature films.

 Development skills: script analysis and script editing; developing a project from source material; collaboration with writers and directors; pitching; negotiating the deal